-It's time to take a look at your school website ethos and values.
+It's time to take a look at your School Website Ethos and Values.
 The DfE simply state "Your website should include a statement of your school’s ethos and values."
-Although on the surface this seems like a small school website requirement, there is much to consider when publishing your ethos and values.
-Lets take a look...
+So although on the surface this seems like a small school website requirements, there is much to consider when publishing your ethos and values.
+Let's take a look...

-Your ethos and values are of course not simply written as a nice statement for your school website.
-It is likely that they can be found published throughout school, on your letterheads and perhaps form part of your behaviour expectations.
-Perhaps primary schools have a 'star of the week' to reward a student who demonstrates the school values well.
+Your Ethos and Values can of course, also be used throughout your school on letterheads, logos and wall plaques.
+They can also form part of your behaviour expectations.
+Many primary schools have a 'star of the week' to reward a student who demonstrates the school values well.

-There are some really great ways to celebrate and highlight the role your values play at school:
+There are some really great ways to celebrate and highlight the role your values play at school have a look below: